CurroLanda/Booking-Review-Analysis/README.md

 ### 3.0 Preprocesing Pipeline - Stage 0

-A exploratory analysis checking simple information about the dataset was carried out, shape.
+An exploratory analysis checking simple information about the dataset was carried out, shape.
 NaN's count and othe simple opperations were made in order to ensure a propper and adecuate preprocessing.

 ### 3.1 Preprocesing Pipeline - Stage 1